Arun K. Varshneya is Professor of Glass Science & Engineering, Emeritus at Alfred University, Alfred NY and the

-He was born in India.
-After completing his first bachelor’s degree from Agra University, he went to Sheffield University to pursue glass technology.
+Born in India, he completed his first bachelor’s degree at Agra University, then went to Sheffield University to pursue glass technology.
 He secured his MS and PhD under the advisorship of the late Professor Al Cooper of Case Western Reserve University.
 Following 12 years of industrial experience at Ford Scientific Labs and GE Lighting, he joined Alfred faculty in 1982 and retired recently.
 As a teacher, he taught nearly all of the glass science and technology courses at Alfred including the engineering capstone that highlighted business basics for engineers.
 He is widely known internationally for his solo-authored textbook on glass entitled, “Fundamentals of Inorganic Glasses.”
 He has over 140 research publications and eight patents, and is an invited author of the 13-page “Industrial Glass” entry in Encyclopedia Britannica.
 His entrepreneurial business “Saxon Glass Technologies, Inc.” delivers glass chemical strengthening service for pharmaceutical and personal mobile communication device applications; the most recognized being the strengthened glass cartridge for the EpiPen.

 Arun and his wife Darshana and their three daughters, Pooja, Kajal and Rupal, have endowed the annual “Darshana and Arun Varshneya Frontiers of Glass” lectures at the Society.